ankitdhall/lidar_camera_calibration/README.md

 ![alt text](images/pcl.png "Pointcloud of the setup")

-The package was used to calibrate a Velodyne VLP-16 LiDAR with a ZED Stereo camera.
-Point Gray Blackfly was also calibrated against VLP-16.
+The package is used to calibrate a Velodyne LiDAR with a camera.
+Specficially, Point Gray Blackfly and ZED camera have been successfully calibrated against Velodyne VLP-16 using `lidar_camera_calibration`.
 Since, VLP-16 provides only 16 rings, we believe that the higher models of the Velodyne will also work well with this package.

+The package finds a rotation and translation that transform all the points in the LiDAR frame to the (monocular) camera frame.

-The package uses `aruco_ros` and a slightly modified `aruco_mapping` as dependencies, both of which are available on this repository itself.
+The package uses `aruco_ros` and a slightly modified `aruco_mapping` as dependencies, both of which are available in the `dependencies` folder in this repository.

 ## Contents